-On this Cup of Joe, I ramble just a bit on the experience of roasting your own coffee at home.
+On this Cup of Joe, I dive into the subject of home roasting.
 By and large, this experience of roasting my own coffee has been quite an interesting and enlightening one – I did not go into this being deeply interested in diving into the entire world of home roasting.

 I did approach this process with two interests in mind.
 The first was to get closer to the art of roasting.
 I have been familiar – to an intellectual extent – with the science of roasting.
 There is a fascinating art to the application of that scientific understanding however.
 That comes in the form of interpreting the experience you are able to make, and then making adjustments to your roasting to align with the experience you are desire.